enrip19/cpp_courses/notes/Commands.md

 ```

 # Vector
+- Container in the C++ Standard Template Library
-- It is an array that can grow and shrink in size at execution time
+- It is an array that can grow and shrink in size at execution time (Dynamic arrays)
+- Similar semantics and syntax as arrays
+- Very efficient
+- Can provide bounds checking
+- Can use lots of cool functions like sort, reverse, find and more.